castcasino/web/README.md

 Presenting the first permissionless, real-money gaming engine for decentralized blockchain applications.

+## Mini Games

+The easiest way to integrate an existing game with Nexa Games is through our library of mini games.
+These are "drop-in" widgets that come with everything pre-packaged for your players.

 ## Virtual Machine

 The Nexa Games Engine (NGE) is a cross-chain, high-throughput virtual machine run by the Validators that secure the network.